 The first, Portfolio Management, is crucial.
 This gives your cloud guardrails.
 There are many services in a cloud, but these can be simplified by using automation and catalogs to present a simplified non-cloud view to the ITSM tools.
 Imagine that there’s a complete automated environment build in the cloud using AWS CloudFormation.
 You wouldn’t want to expose this detail to the non-cloud users that need the environment.
 What you do is wrap this in an AWS Service Catalog item.
 Now it’s one-click deployment.
 Then you tell your ITSM tool, which knows all about the enterprise processes and approvals, to offer this to users – so they don’t even have to logon to AWS.
 This is one way you can limit, control, and govern cloud using ITSM tools.

 Program and Project Management changes with cloud, primarily because of the faster ways of doing things.
 Services running on the cloud are highly automated and quick-to-deploy, plus easy to stop or delete, which all increase speed and experimentation.
 Therefore, the tools that might have been manually used before, like spreadsheets, are increasingly replaced by ITSM tools that integrate directly with cloud APIs – missing out the manual management.
+This should be fundamental for cloud governance.

 Business Performance Management from the perspective of an ITSM tool can be enriched by the huge amount of data available from the cloud APIs.
 Even though the leading clouds come with their own (sometimes basic) operational dashboards, most enterprises will benefit from integrating their ITSM tool dashboard with the cloud.